23 Nov 2016

 Meanwhile, technology firms offering those much-needed advances face the struggle of overcoming tougher screening mechanisms from increased compliance, vendor consolidation initiatives and battles with defensive incumbents that may copy their product or even be protecting an area they don’t currently serve, all before they run out of cash.

-Thomson Reuters is facilitating the transition out of this stalemate by creating an ecosystem for the financial services industry.
+We are facilitating the transition out of this stalemate by creating an ecosystem for the financial services industry.

 For buy-side firms, this lowers the cost and risks of implementation but it also offers the ability to host applications for distribution onward to clients.